dotnet/training-tutorials/content/csharp/getting-started/lesson-11.md

 var myList = new List<int>() { 43, 55, 100 };
 for(int i = 0; i < myList.Count; i++)
 {
-    // access current element of list with index of i Console.WriteLine(myList[i]);
+    // access current element of the list with index of i Console.WriteLine(myList[i]);
 }